Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/Introduction to Quality of Service.md

 - **<font color="red">Criteria : Jain’s fairness index</font>**
   1. Given a set of flow throughputs , the fairness index to these flows is
   ![](../src/Jain's%20fairness%20index.png)
-  2. The fairness index always results in a number between 0 and 1, **with 1 representing the greatest fairness**.
+  2. The fairness index always results in a number between 0 and 1, **<font color=red>with 1 representing the greatest fairness</font>**.
 Consider n flows, each one receives a throughput of 1 unit of data per second, therefore the fairness index is
    ![](../src/fairness%20index.png)
   3. Suppose one flow receives a throughput of 1+X. Now the fairness index is